"It takes courage to grow up and become who you really are." -e.e.cummings

 The Courageous Girls Club (CGC) targets mothers and their Courageous Girls (K-8), and offers interactive activities that:

-You can start your own Courageous Girls Club together with other mothers and daughters, access all the information you need from our website, and create a close-knit and pro-active community who gain knowledge and inspiration from one another to live out their own courageous stories in their lives.
+You can start your own Courageous Girls Club together with other mothers and daughters, access all the information you need from our website, and create a close-knit and pro-active community who MEET REGULARLY AND gain knowledge and inspiration from one another to live out their own courageous stories in their lives.

 And what does it really mean?